thattommyhall/capistrano-elb/README.md

     require "capistrano-elb/tasks"

 This will instantiate an instance of the CapELB class and add hooks to remove/readd before/after deploys

-As of version 0.4.0 it looks for an 'elb' tag with value of the name of a loadbalancer to decide when to remove/readd servers.

 (Equivalent to having the following in your deploy.rb)